mse150s20/p2-kinetics/README.md

 # Overview of Code
 This code describes and models the current coronavirus (COVID-19) pandemic in the state of Idaho.
 With this, we hope to provide information on how well Idaho is dealing with COVID-19.

-It models the pandemic in Idaho as kinetic function of time in days, with equations that model the uninfected, infected, recovered, and deaths in Idaho.
+It models the pandemic in Idaho as a kinetic function of time in days, with equations that model the uninfected, infected, recovered, and deaths in Idaho.

 ## Tell us a little bit about the idaho_infections.csv file and what it holds
 The idaho_infections.csv file contains the reported numbers of the total reported infected people, deaths, and recoveries in Idaho.
 The file starts on the first day of reported cases in the state.
 It also includes the number of new cases of each designation.
 This csv file works in conjuction with kinetics.py as it will show the comparison of the reported data along side with the projected data.